 When you’re in the later stages of kidney cancer, or renal cell carcinoma (RCC), your doctor may not be able to predict which medicine will work best for you.
 Plus, a drug might start to shrink your tumor at first, but stop working over time.
-With these two challenges in mind, many doctors now give people with the disease multiple drugs at once, called combination therapy.
+With these two challenges in mind, many doctors now give people with this disease multiple drugs at once, called combination therapy.

 Why Combine Drugs?

 In the past, a doctor might have tried one drug to treat your cancer.
-If it didn’t help you or stopped working, he would switch you to another medicine.
+If it didn’t help you or stopped working, they would switch you to another medicine.
 Now, they can carefully mix and match drugs, often trying to target the cancer from two or more directions at once.

 In some studies, combining two drugs has worked better than either medication on its own.

 When kidney cancer has spread to other parts of the body, surgery usually isn’t a good option.
 So doctors will start treatment with different kinds of drugs, usually targeted therapies and immunotherapies.
 The options include:

 - Medicines that stop tumors from making new blood vessels, which cuts off their oxygen and nutrient supplies.
 They include:

 - Drugs that block a protein called mTOr, which tumor cells need to grow and divide.
 They include:

 - Those that block other proteins involved in cancer cell growth and blood vessel formation.
 They include: